guaix-ucm/numina/doc/intro.rst

 ===================
-PyEmir Installation
+Numina Installation
 ===================

-This is PyEmir, the data reduction pipeline for EMIR.
+This is Numina, the data reduction package used by the following GTC
+instruments: EMIR, FRIDA, MEGARA

-PyEmir is distributed under GNU GPL, either version 3 of the License, or (at your option) any later version.
+Numina is distributed under GNU GPL, either version 3 of the License, or (at your option) any later version.
 See the file COPYING for details.

-PyEmir requires the following packages installed in order to be able to be installed and work properly:
+Numina requires the following packages installed in order to be able to be installed and work properly:

  - pyfits (http://www.stsci.edu/resources/software_hardware/pyfits)